Washington state denies Avista’s sale to Canadian utility

 The Utilities and Transportation Commission said the proposed merger with Toronto-based Hydro One doesn't adequately protect Avista or the utility's customers from political or financial risk.

-OLYMPIA — Washington state regulators have denied the proposed $5.3 billion sale of Spokane-based Avista to a Canadian utility.
+OLYMPIA — Washington state utility regulators on Wednesday denied the proposed $5.3 billion sale of Spokane-based Avista to a Canadian utility.

-The Utilities and Transportation Commission said in Wednesday’s order that the proposed merger with Toronto-based Hydro One doesn’t adequately protect Avista or the utility’s customers from political or financial risk.
+The Washington Utilities and Transportation Commission said the proposed merger with Toronto-based Hydro One doesn’t adequately protect Avista or the utility’s customers from political or financial risk, and that isn’t in the public’s interest.

-The three-member commission raised concerns about political influence by the Ontario government on operations.
-The province is Hydro One’s largest shareholder, with a 47 percent stake in the company.
+The three-member panel raised concerns about political influence by the Ontario government on operations of Avista and Hydro One.
+The province is Hydro One’s largest shareholder, with a 47 percent stake in the electric company that serves about 1.3 million customers.

-An email and call to Hydro One was not immediately returned Wednesday afternoon.
+“In the final analysis, the commission determines that the evidence demonstrates that Hydro One lacks sufficient independence from its former owner and now largest shareholder, the Province of Ontario, to be a reasonable and appropriate merger partner for Avista,” the commission wrote.

 Most Read Business Stories